Okanjo/okanjo-docs/docs/Products.md

 `id`
 :   `int csv` Returns products with the given id or list of id’s. e.g. `id=1` or `id=1,2,3,4,5` `seller_store_id`
 :   `int` Returns products that are owned and sold by the given store id.
 No inherited items will return.
+Incompatible with `store_id`.
 `store_id`
-:   `int` Returns products that are owned and inherited by the given store id. e.g. items pledged to a cause's store and items listed by the cause for sale.
+:   `int` Returns products that are owned and inherited by the given store Incompatible with `seller_store_id`. id. e.g. items pledged to a cause's store and items listed by the cause for sale.
 `inherited_only`
 :   `bit` Returns only products that are inherited by a store.
 Used with `store_id`.
 `cause_id`